Auxemite/Blender_eco/README.md

 * Option to simulate hair in a very simplified way using tessellation shader with the “fur only” button or the “fur” checkbox.
 Addition of customization options (fur length, fur size, and tessellation surface).
 * Option to distort meshes using sinusoids with the “wave” button.
 It is possible to distort a mesh with sinusoids in all directions with any dependency, amplitude, and frequency (can be combined with hair simulation).

-For this version of the software, we used modern rasterization light management techniques (PBR) as well as advanced OpenGL features (geometry shader, tessellation shader).
+For this software version, we used modern rasterization light management techniques (PBR) as well as advanced OpenGL features (geometry shader, tessellation shader).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>